-There is also a prebiotic fiber and digestive enzyme blend at 384mg, which is also is a small amoung.
+There is also a prebiotic fiber and digestive enzyme blend at 384mg, which is also is a small amount.

 The last proprietary blend is a probiotic blend of three probiotics amounting to 3.5 billion CFUs.
 I talk about the pros and cons of probiotics in greens powders in another article.

 I believe the benefits of including probiotics in a formula with so many other ingredients to be questionable.
-The reason being that the bioavailability of probiotics is fragile and including with many ingredients can lessen the impact to be point of being simply label dressing – basically looks great for the label but has minimal to no impact for your gut health.
+The reason being that the bioavailability of probiotics is fragile and including with many ingredients can lessen the impact to be the point of being simply label dressing – basically looks great for the label but has minimal to no impact for your gut health.

 How does Primal Greens Taste?

-The recommendation is to drink one or two servings of Primal Greens per day, which you can place into your favourite hot or cold beverage.
+The recommendation is to drink one or two servings of Primal Greens per day, which you can place into your favorite hot or cold beverage.
 A small note here, I am not sure you would want to put the serving into hot drinks as this may affect the bioavailability of some vitamins or minerals.